MechanicalRock/mechanicalrock.github.io/_posts/2022-09-21-hvr-and-hva.markdown

 - Involved setup Not-for-Dummies
   The above error messages also exacerbate the complex setup of HVA.
 The process is difficult for first-timers that lack networking, sysadmin and database knowledge.
 - Not configurable with API
   Unlike some of the more popular Fivetran connectors, HVA is not configurable with Fivetran's API as the agent-based approach to data replication demands a very manual setup.
-As Mechanical Rock prioritises infrastructure as code for its many benefits this, for us at least, is a drawback of the product.
+As Mechanical Rock prioritises infrastructure as code for its many benefits.
+As such the manual process involved with HVA, for us at least, is a drawback of the product.

 ## Fivtran Oracle vs HVA Oracle vs HVR Oracle